 Adjustable bucket seat supports your baby in a natural “M” position facing in or out in all carry positions as baby grows.

-Carrier fits babies from 4-36 months without an infant insert and ~0-4 months with the insert
+The carrier fits babies from 4-36 months without an infant insert and ~0-4 months with the insert

 - Superlight and packable.

 Ergobaby’s Award-Winning 360 Baby Carrier Hiking All Carry Positions with Cool Air Mesh offers every carry positions in a cool and breathable fabric to get out with the baby.

 Exceptional lower back comfort with padded lumbar support waist belt.
 The product provides extra padded shoulder straps.
 In other words, it is easy to adjust bucket seat supports your baby in an ergonomic natural ‘M’ position in all carry positions from baby to toddler.

 Easily adjusts to fit multiple wearers from petite to larger body types.

 All the carry positions you need.
 Face baby in or out.
 Wear on the hip or back as baby grows (~4-36 months/5,5 – 20 Kg or start with newborn infant insert ~0-4 Months/3,2- 5,5 Kg, sold separately).